talhanai/kaldi-diar-latte/README.md

 ```
 what_T happened_T to_T anna_T thomson_T she_P was_P robbed_P
 ```
-- To evaluate the accuracy of the transcription, you will need to remove the `_{P,T}` tags.
+- To evaluate the accuracy of the transcription, you will need to remove the `_{P,T}` tags (P = Patient, T = Tester).
 - To evaluate the accuracy of the diarization, you will need to remove the words and keep the `_{P,T}` tags.

-Specifically to kaldi, you will find the decoded information in a `ctm` file, which shows the hypothesized start and end time of each word (as well as the hypothesized speaker that said each word).
+Specifically to kaldi, you will find the decoded information in a `ctm` file, which shows the hypothesized start and end time of each word (as well as the hypothesized speaker (P or T) that said each word).

 ```
 $> head $dir/decode_test-fhs_PT_it4/score_10_0.0/ctm